 The orange and blue arrows point to the same problem.

-The interior walls of almost all houses in San Jose, Walnut Creek, and Santa Clara, as well as the newer parts of the South Bay such as Redwood City and San Mateo, are covered with with drywall shear walls.
+The interior walls of almost all houses in San Jose, Walnut Creek, and Santa Clara, as well as the newer parts of the South Bay such as Redwood City and San Mateo, are covered with drywall shear walls.
 San Jose seismic retrofit contractors must take the strength of drywall into consideration.

 This table is used by jurisdictions representing some 250 million people and supposedly went through thorough intense vetting by experts in the industry and building department.
 Given how obvious this error is, I think it would be prudent to check whether the information in the rest of this table is accurate.